myrrlyn/apocrypha.es/priv/archive/7peju9.md

 he expanded the empire further west, uprooting Orcish settlements and establishing Hjaalmarch Hold and the city of Snowhawk.
-When the Orcs of the west banded together under chief Krul gro-Urdnot and rebelled it resulted in a bloody conflict known as the "War of the Marsh".
+When the Orcs of the west banded together under chief Krul gro-Urdnot and rebelled it resulted in a bloody conflict known as the “War of the Marsh”.
 In times of war, the council chose from among themselves a priest to lead their troops into battle.
-More often than not, Heimverlund was chosen to lead the charge and would assume the mantle of "Konahrik".
+More often than not, Heimverlund was chosen to lead the charge and would assume the mantle of “Konahrik”.
 As legend goes, he rode his sabre cat through the Drajkmyr marshlands of Hjaal directly to the chief’s stronghold and challenged him to single combat.
 Armed with his [golden sword][3] and [tusked mask][4], he slew Krul and drove the remaining Orcs into the sea.